All Episodes

 Are we getting some background noise in here, are we?

-So if you're hearing any No, I would like to have women fanning me with banana leaves, but banana leaves uh uh uh I I I am got they are f they are they are fanning me with uh with maple leaves.
+No, I would like to have women fanning me with banana leaves, but banana leaves, they are fanning me with maple leaves.

-Uh and that's all.
+And that's all.

-That's that's that's that's all.
+That's all.

-It's a brute it's brutal here.
+It's brutal here.

-And I'm listening to I'm listening to Rush yesterday.
+And I'm listening to Rush yesterday.

-Yeah he he smoked seven cigars.
+He smoked seven cigars.

 So the cigars dry and they start cracking.

-And I'm thinking this is no way for a Rush Limbaugh guest host to live.
+And I'm thinking, this is no way for a Rush Limbaugh guest host to live.

 I've got to do something.

-It is a very quiet border post just up the road from us.
+It's a very quiet border post just up the road from us.

-It's not like that uh Windsor Detroit tunnel.
+It's not like that Windsor-Detroit tunnel.

-Um they're thinking that one of the things they could do is actually sell off their half of the tunnel.
+By the way, that Windsor-Detroit tunnel, which the city co-owns with Windsor, Ontario, they're thinking that one of the things they could do is actually sell off their half of the tunnel.

-That's that's one of their big assets.
+That's one of their big assets.

 Or I suppose they could do what they did.

-If you're wondering why howdy doody hasn't been heard from in the last half century, it's because Howdy Doody uh went to Detroit.
+If you're wondering why howdy doody hasn't been heard from in the last half century, it's because Howdy Doody went to Detroit.

-Uh and in fact, of course, they're the Royal Newfoundland fencibles, fencibles are are regiments that aren't really meant to invade anywhere.
+Fencibles are regiments that aren't really meant to invade anywhere.

-They're meant, as their name suggests, they're meant to just sit a at home and look after the garrison.
+They're meant, as their name suggests, they're meant to just sit at home and look after the garrison.

 They man the fence.

-If there was seriously any proposal for a border fence in the immigration bill, you you could have the Royal California fenciables manning the border fence, but there isn't any fence, so you won't need a regiment of fencibles.
+If there was seriously any proposal for a border fence in the immigration bill, you could have the Royal California Fencibles manning the border fence.

 I don't know what I was thinking of when I said the Royal Newfoundland Flexibles.

-It's it sounds like something to do with the self-lubricating catheter, and I can't think of anything they need less in Newfoundland.
+And I can't think of anything they need less in Newfoundland.

-And there was something else actually, speaking of that, now we're getting it self-lubricating.
+Actually, speaking of that, now we're getting self-lubricating.

-The other thing I got wrong was that the kosher lube I mentioned, that the kosher lube that had been invented has just been decertified.
+The other thing I got wrong was that the kosher lube I mentioned, that the kosher lube that had been invented, has just been decertified.

-The rabbinical council of California's cashrat division has just decertified the kosher lube, so there is no code.
+The Rabbinical Council of California's Kashrut Division has just decertified the kosher lube.

 Don't get excited.